rugk/threema-msgapi-sdk-php/README.md

 If you want to check whether your server meets the requirements and everything is configured properly you can execute `threema-msgapi-tool.php` without any parameters on the console or point your browser to the location where it is saved on your server.

+If you want to use this library in your own product it is recommend to use [Composer](https://getcomposer.org/) and require  [`rugk/threema-msgapi-sdk-php`](https://packagist.org/packages/rugk/threema-msgapi-sdk-php).

 ## SDK usage
 ### Creating a connection